-Minimum of 62 semester hours required to complete this program which must include three-fourths of course work in Liberal Arts and Science.
+Minimum of 62 semester hours required to complete this program which must include 45 semester hours of course work in Liberal Arts and Sciences.
 All students must complete a minimum of 6 semester hours in Mathematics and 6 semester hours in Science.
 Students are advised to select the electives based on the requirements of their transfer institutions.
 Students are advised to take, as additional electives, microcomputer applications or courses recommended by the Social Science faculty.